ynyeh0221/fashion-mnist-generative-diffusion/Transformer_Improved/v4/README.md

-# Fashion-MNIST Diffusion Model Implementation
+# (WIP) Fashion-MNIST Diffusion Model Implementation

 This project implements a PyTorch-based diffusion model for generating Fashion-MNIST style clothing images.
 The model uses a U-Net architecture combined with time embeddings and class conditioning to enhance generation quality.